OfirShechter/speech2sing/README.md

 # speech2sing
+Note: it is recommanded to clone/fork the repository in order to read the README.md with the exampled audio.
+Currently, github don't support playing audio files.
 # Prepare data:
 Takes splited songs (vocals and accompaniment) and create dataset from them (split into 2 seconds files of singing and accompaniment pairs).